 Dr. Sicherer: FPIES stands for food protein-induced enterocolitis syndrome, which is a type of food allergy because the immune system is involved.
 However, allergy skin and blood tests are usually negative.

 FPIES symptoms are unlike those of typical allergies.
 You are likely familiar with allergic reactions having skin and airway symptoms within minutes of consuming the food.
 In contrast, FPIES symptoms mostly involve the gut, with severe vomiting that starts about two hours after the problem food is eaten.

-The most common foods causing FPIES are milk, soy, oats and rice, but many other foods can also be triggers.
+The most common foods causing FPIES are milk, soy, oats and rice.
+But many other foods can also be triggers.
 Treatment of a severe reaction requires intravenous fluids, and doctors may use other medications such as steroids and anti-nausea treatment.
 Unlike typical allergy, antihistamines and epinephrine are not commonly used.

-The good news is that the allergy usually resolves in early childhood.
-Both diagnosis and confirmation of resolution may require medically supervised feeding tests.
-In some children, allergy tests can become positive to certain foods and symptoms may include those typical of allergy with skin, gut or airway symptoms.
+I should note that, in some children, allergy tests can become positive to certain foods and symptoms may include those typical of allergy with skin, gut or airway symptoms.

 Dr. Scott Sicherer is a practicing allergist, clinical researcher and professor of pediatrics.
 He is Director of the Jaffe Food Allergy Institute and Chief of Pediatric Allergy and Immunology at the Icahn School of Medicine at Mount Sinai in New York.
-He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.Submit a Question View all posts by this medical expert.
+He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.